impress-org/give-google-analytics/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==
+= 3.0.1: September 13th, 2023 =
+* Fix: Added a build task for compatibility with the visual form builder

 = 3.0: August 23rd, 2023 =
 * Feature: Added Google Analytics 4 tracking on forms created using the Visual Donation Forms Builder